faddaful/pinterest-data-pipeline388/README.md

     If everything is setup correctly, you should see a info server running and listening for request.
 3. **Send data to the API**:
 Now, we are ready to send data to the API which will then send the data to the MSK Cluster using the plugin-connector pair previously created.
 - Modify the python script  and add a post_data_to_api function.
+Use the invoke url to send post request to the api.
 - Check the data is been consumed in your s3 bucket.
 You should see a topics folder with your topics name and the corresponding data respectively.

 ## Batch Data processing in Databricks